Powerful bleed protection for people living with hemophilia B and A

 • It is important to follow the daily dosing schedule of Alhemo® to stay protected against bleeding.
 This is especially important during the first 4 weeks of treatment to make sure a correct maintenance dose is established.
 Use Alhemo® exactly as prescribed by your healthcare provider (HCP).
 Do not stop using Alhemo® without talking to your HCP.
 If you miss doses or stop using Alhemo®, you may no longer be protected against bleeding

-• Your HCP may prescribe bypassing agents during treatment with Alhemo®.
-Carefully follow your HCP’s instructions regarding when to use on-demand bypassing agents, and the recommended dose and schedule for breakthrough bleeds
+• Your HCP may prescribe factor VIII, factor IX, or bypassing agents during treatment with Alhemo®.
+Carefully follow your HCP’s instructions regarding when to use on-demand factor VIII, factor IX, or bypassing agents and the recommended dose and schedule for breakthrough bleeds

 Do not use Alhemo® if you are allergic to concizumab-mtci or any of the ingredients in Alhemo®.